 I added three palettes (used to transport the rolling lawn) at the left-hand side of the ring, to imagine the effect commemorative stones would have in the same location.

 The lawn has been almost completely placed :-) The monument's circle – Ø 26 meters – has 24 steps, the bright-grey Threshold of Humility.
-They bear the inscription: “Recognize the Holy in your midst”.
+They bear the inscription: “Recognize the sacred in your midst”.
 The Rose of Shalom with the Turning Point for Life is located in the center of the Tree of Life.
 Here - that is the meaning of the Turning Point - visitors can turn around and carry a blessing into the world.

 Freddy Thom’s daughter felt compelled to water the new lawn and support its healthy growth.

 The blossom arches in new, lush green.

 Here, I adjust marble slabs with an angle grinder.
 They are going to be placed in the gaps between the arches and make up the surface of the Rose of Shalom.

 Now I have also attached the rings in the middle.
 You can see that I worked with remnants where the corners of the star would later lie.

 My sister places the second triangle of the Rose of Shalom during the inauguration ceremony; I placed the first triangle before her.